StaurosGouleas/LinakisDigitalNews/README.md

 ## Getting Started
 To run the application, follow these steps:

-1. Install Docker on your machine.
+1. Install Docker and docker-compose on your machine.
-2. Create a Docker image using the provided `docker-compose` file located in the root directory.
+2. Run `docker-compose up` from the root directory.
 This can be done using a CLI.
 3. Open Visual Studio and run the application.

 ## Technologies Used